jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Hexagon_windows_%28Unsplash%29.jpg/1185px-Hexagon_windows_%28Unsplash%29.jpg?20170903070532" alt="Building with Hexagons" title="Image Source: [https://pixabay.com/photos/hexagon-building-pattern-abstract-6233333/](https://commons.wikimedia.org/wiki/File:Hexagon_windows_%28Unsplash%29.jpg)" width = "70%" align="center" style="padding-right: 35px;">

 # Introduction to Hexagonal Architecture
 I’m introducing a new blog series about _Hexagonal Architecture_ (also known as _Ports and Adapters_).
 My previous blog posts have featured specific design patterns.
 This series is, in a way, continuing the design pattern theme.
 But instead of focusing upon specific design patterns, it will show how we can apply the design patterns that have already been presented.
-I will return to more design patterns once this _Hexagonal Architecture_ series has completed.
+I will return to more design patterns once this _Hexagonal Architecture_ series has been completed.

 The internet is swarming with information about _Hexagonal Architecture/Ports & Adapters_ (HexArch/P&A).
 I don’t want to replicate content that others have already provided.
 I’ll try to focus upon what I find interesting about HexArch/P&A that may not get as much coverage.